ZenoMD/zeno-xaman/README.md

 [![Build and Deploy](https://github.com/ZenoMD/zeno-xaman/actions/workflows/deploy.yml/badge.svg)](https://github.com/ZenoMD/zeno-xaman/actions/workflows/deploy.yml)

-A [XAMAN](https://xumm.app/?lang=en) xApp for convenient and compliant private payments on XRPL
+Convenient and compliant private payments on XRPL

 ## About

-Zeno is a xApp for Xaman wallet that allows for fully shielded spends from an existing XRPL account.
+Zeno is a xApp for Xaman wallet that allows unlocks private payments from your existing XRPL account.

-Users simply open the xApp, unlock their shielded wallet, and then can shield/transfer/unshield XRP and other tokens.
+Simply open the xApp and then shield/transfer/unshield XRP and other tokens.

 The Zeno shielded pool is a permissioned domain and KYC is required for entry so users can be sure they are not interacting with bad actors.

-Access is currently via whitelist until a KYC partner can be found.
+Access is currently via whitelist until a suitable KYC partner can be found.
 To apply please install Xaman and complete the online form

 https://forms.gle/wQ8fKFYXetboBTp7A